Luden/greek-to-me/README.md

 ![](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExN2VidW1zeHJmZWVxOWI1N2dkNmZ5ZjlveHBmNDFqZ2o5ZWUwbjk4YiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/T3bg0UQ010ZoUCLNIy/giphy.gif)

 ## Features
-- WhisperX runs on your GPU to transcribe video files and create .srt files.
+- WhisperX opens video files with ffmpeg and then runs on your GPU to transcribe video files and create .srt files.
 - WhisperX adds tags to the .srt files so the currently pronounced word is highlighted.
 - Argos or ChatGPT translates the .srt files into your native language.
 - ChatGPT moves the tags from the original language to the translated language.